catwalkghost/healthera-front-end/README.md

 ### 4. Test Structure

-Tests are organized to mirror the application structure:
+Tests are organized in a dedicated testing directory:
-- Component tests in `/tests/components/`
+- Component tests in `/tests/Components/`
-- Hook tests in `/tests/hooks/`
+- Hook tests in `/tests/Hooks/`
-- Utility tests in `/tests/utils/`
+- Utility tests in `/tests/Utils/`

 ## Performance Considerations